 TECHNOLOGY EDUCATION/INDUSTRIAL ARTS

 Oh, where to begin.
 Light is associated with goodness and knowledge.
 Fire is symbolic of both human progress as well as the dangers of human invention.
 Er, or possibly the dangers of nature as oppo...

 Although the frame story is exclusively set aboard Captain Walton's ship in the frozen waters of the Arctic, the events of the story happen all over Europe, from Geneva to the Alps to France, Engla...

 Narrator Point of View

 Okay.
-Hands up out there if you did this at least once while reading the book: 1) rolled your eyes, 2) sighed with exasperation, 3) shouted, "Get over it already!
-Gosh!", or 4) all of the above.
-We...
+Hands up out there if you did this at least once while reading the book: (1) rolled your eyes, (2) sighed with exasperation, (3) shouted, "Get over it already!
+Everyone has daddy issues!", or...

 What’s Up With the Title?

-Well, Frankenstein is the name of the scientist, Victor Frankenstein, whom the book is about.
-Congratulations – you now know more than the average Joe, who thinks the monster created by the s...
+Well, Frankenstein is the name of the scientist, Victor Frankenstein, who creates the monster.
+Congratulations: you now know more than the average Joe, who thinks that the scientist creates a monst...

 What’s Up With the Epigraph?